By Richard Bruce BA, MA, and PhC in Economics

 Lizards and Similar Animals

 Ok, yes I know that crocodilians are usually semi-aquatic and they have special adaptions for that environment, and lizards are better adapted to terrestrial environments.
 This is part of the story, the part that biologists would normally focus on.
 But in science, we try to be original.
-"To boldly go where no one has gone before," as they said in an opening monologue of Star Trek.
+"To boldly go where no one has gone before." as they said in the opening monologue of Star Trek: The Next Generation.
 So this is another part of the story.

 The Large and the Predatory are Inferior